 At first, salt might seem like a simple ingredient.
 Most of us have been using it since we were children to season our food.
-But, there is a whole world of salts out there, and a slew of reasons to use it in cooking beyond flavor.
-There are coarse salt and fine salt, salts of different colors (some of which have had colors or flavors added, and some of which that haven’t), salts for different purposes, and many different brands.
+But, there is a whole world of salts out there and many reasons to use it beyond flavoring food.
 Turns out, salt is not all that simple, as there are different varieties, colors, brands, functions, etc.

 There really is a salt for every purpose (and every palate), and we scoured the internet for the best in each category.

 Best for Cooking: SoSalt Sicilian Coarse Sea Salt